Financial Aid at Pacifica Graduate Institute

 The financial aid information published in this handbook is current and accurate at the time of printing.
 Federal and state regulations governing the various federal and state programs may change periodically.
 Please consult the Financial Aid Office for the most current information.

-Student Consumer Information - All postsecondary institutions participating in federal financial aid programs are required to make available certain information to assist consumers in making more informed decisions about their education options.
-Please click here to review our disclosures.
+All postsecondary institutions participating in federal financial aid programs are required to make available certain information to assist consumers in making more informed decisions about their education options.
+Visit our Student Consumer Information page to review our disclosures.

 The Federal Direct Stafford Loan program is an entitlement program and is not based on your income or assets.
 To qualify you must: